 At its core, seasonal eating means that you’re eating fresh produce at a time of year when it’s naturally ready for harvest.
 This means strawberries in June, tomatoes in August, and butternut squash in October.
 Seasonal eating often goes hand in hand with local eating, since the whole point is reducing your footprint by not trucking food long distances.
 Usually this means that the produce is harvested at the correct time, when nutrients are at their peak, as opposed to harvesting early so that the produce will better withstand shipping.

 What is available seasonally will largely depend on where you live.
-If you live in California you’re going to have a very different range of produce available in the winter months than if you lived in New York.
-I live in Sweden, where the growing season is exceptionally short, so not much is available in the winter months, other than long-storage vegetables such as cabbage, potatoes, apples, and carrots, which can last through the winter.
+If you live in California, you’re going to have a very different range of produce available in the winter months than if you lived in New York.
+I live in Sweden where the growing season is exceptionally short, so not much is available in the winter months other than long-storage vegetables such as cabbage, potatoes, apples, and carrots.
 Consult a growing guide to see what’s grown in your area and when it’s in peak season.

 Visit Your Farmer's Market

-Your local farmer’s market is an excellent indicator of what’s in season, and as an added bonus you get to chat with the folks who grew your food!
+Your local farmer’s market is an excellent indicator of what’s in season, and—as an added bonus—you get to chat with the folks who grew your food!
 The produce stands at the farmers market will usually be groaning with tomatoes and massive zucchinis at the end of summer, winter squash in the autumn months, and kale, potatoes, broccoli, and cabbage in the winter.
-No matter the time of year, farmer’s market produce is usually much fresher than what you’d find in the grocery store, often harvested within the last 24 hours.
+No matter the time of year, farmer’s market produce is usually much fresher than what you’d find in the grocery store and has often been harvested within the last 24 hours!

-CSA, or community supported agriculture programs, are another great way to eat in season.
-The idea is that you pay for a yearly or monthly subscription to a farm or group of farms, and in exchange for having the money up front, you’ll receive a box of produce on a weekly or monthly basis.
+CSA—community supported agriculture—programs are another great way to eat in season.
+The idea is that you pay for a yearly or monthly subscription to a farm or group of farms.
+In exchange for paying the farmers money up front, you’ll receive a box of produce on a weekly or monthly basis.
 CSA programs are usually a fun way to learn about what’s in season, and experience fruits and vegetables that you may not have chosen to buy otherwise.
 It also benefits farmers by helping them pay for their operational costs ahead of time—win win!

 Check Out the Produce Aisle

 Even though supermarkets do carry some of the same foods throughout the year, they also tend to switch up others seasonally.
 My local supermarket will always carry an abundance of chanterelle mushrooms in the autumn, local asparagus in the spring, and corn in the late summer.
 Be sure to check the signs so you can check where the produce comes from so you don’t accidentally buy imported strawberries when the local ones are at their peak.
-Or, simply ask your grocer where things come from.
+Or you can simply ask your grocer where things come from!

 Try New Things